 Diagnosis of Abdominal Bloating

 To diagnose and identify the symptoms of abdominal bloating, a doctor must typically perform three procedures.
 First, he or she should review the patient's medical history, then conduct a physical exam, and finally order additional tests, if necessary.

 - Medical history.
 A doctor's diagnosis will focus on discovering the underlying condition that is causing the frequent bloating.
 To assess whether a woman's abdominal bloating is symptomatic of a hormonal issue or another health concern, a doctor may ask about previous medical conditions, any medication being taken, and current life events (e.g. entering puberty, becoming pregnant, or beginning or ending menopause).

 - Physical exam.
 This will often be necessary for a doctor to make a diagnosis.
 During this exam, a woman can expect the following medical signs to be measured: blood pressure, heart rate, temperature, and weight.
 Unusual or abnormal fluctuations in these vital signs can be related to digestive problems and may be symptomatic of another condition.

 - Tests.
 Different tests may be conducted in order to confirm or rule out other conditions.
-These may include blood and urine analyses, like a complete blood panel, serum levels of follicle stimulating hormone (LH), thyroid stimulating hormone (TSH), or other specific signs of hormonal imbalance.
+These may include blood and urine analyses, like a complete blood panel, serum levels of follicle stimulating hormone (FSH), thyroid stimulating hormone (TSH), or other specific signs of hormonal imbalance.
 If absorption problems are suspected, the doctor may also want to measure calcium or vitamin B12 levels.
 A stool sample may be requested as well in order to rule out infections like Helicobacter Pylori.

 Women who experience frequent problems with abdominal bloating that are interfering with their daily lives may wish to treat or learn how to prevent them.
 Keep reading below to learn useful techniques and habits that will prevent abdominal bloating or make it more manageable.